sysustrange/microservices-demo/hw2.md

 kubectl apply -f mapping.yaml
 ```

 Check the pods and services

-Note that we haven't deploy the frontend-external service.
+Note that we haven't deploy the frontend-external service. (which is an "evil" service in the `microservice-demo` exposing the frontend service automatically.
+We deleted this service to prove we did expose the frontend service using Ambassador.)

 And we expose the frontend service by the API Gateway.